umd-lib/orcid-portal/README.md

 assist with this process.
 Simply copy the "env_example" file to ".env" and fill out the parameters as appropriate.

+## Application Monitoring

+The application can be monitored using the "/ping" URL path.
+This path does not require authentication.

 ## Development Setup

 ### ORCID setup